 - Port scanning – Used to find open ports

 - Network scanning – Used to find IP address

 - Vulnerability scanning – find weakness or vulnerabilities

 Here the hacker uses different techniques and tools to gain maximum data from the system.
 They are –

 - Password cracking – Methods like Bruteforce, dictionary attack, rule-based attack, rainbow table are used.
 Bruteforce is trying all combinations of the password.
 Dictionary attack is trying a list of meaningful words until the password matches.
-Rainbow table takes the hash value of the password and compares with pre-computed hash values until a match is discovered.
+Rainbow table takes the hash value of the password and compares it with pre-computed hash values until a match is discovered.

 - Password attacks – Passive attacks such as wire sniffing, replay attack.
 Active online attack such as Trojans, keyloggers, hash injection, and phishing.
 Offline attacks such as pre-computed hash, distributed network and rainbow.
 Non electronic attack such as shoulder surfing, social engineering and dumpster diving.

 Once you gain access to the system using various password cracking methods, the next step is to maintain the access in the system.
-To remain undetected, one has to secure the presence.
+To remain undetected, one has to secure their presence.
 To secure the hacker can install a hidden infrastructure to keep access to the backdoor open.
 Trojan horses, covert channels, and rootkits are used.
 A trojan horse provides access at the application level, used to gain remote access.
 A covert channel is where the data can be sent through secret communication tunnels.
 A rootkit is a malware type that hides from the system, they conceal to bypass the computer security measures.

 All the traces of attack such as log files, intrusion detection system alarms are removed to cover the tracks.
-Removes all files and folders created, modify logs and registry once the hacker leaves the system.
-Using of reverse Http shells and ICMP tunnels also helps to cover tracks.
+Removes all files and folders created, modifies logs and registry once the hacker leaves the system.
+Using reverse Http shells and ICMP tunnels also helps to cover tracks.